Welcome to Gelato!

 Note: Billing entities in China and Russia need to be entered in Chinese or Russian.
 For China, bank information should also be included.

 Tip: Should you wish to upload several billing entities at the same time, we can provide you with a template to collect the information needed.
-Please contact your assigned Implementation Specialist.
+Please contact us.

 4. Cost centers (and project codes)

 Note: You cannot use both cost centers and project codes at the same time.
-Also you can decide to opt-out of both.
-Please contact your assigned Implementation Specialist for more information.
+Also, you can decide to opt-out of both.
+Please contact us for more information.

 5. Invoicing process